jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ## Configure Load Balancing Within Controller GUI

-1. Go back to the Controller GUI and go to the Infrastructure>Graphs page
+1. Go back to the Controller GUI and go to the **Infrastructure** Overview page.
-2. Wait for the new instance to appear and then feel free to change the alias by clicking the settings (gear icon) so it is easy for you to find.
+2. Wait for the new instance to appear and then feel free to change the alias by clicking the **Edit** that appears to the right when hover over your instance
+3. Select **Graphs** on the side bar and then your instance.
+You can also edit the name here by clicking on the gear icon next to your instance name.

 ### Configure a Gateway.